miguelfdezc/fullstack-assignment/README.md

 and implementation of new features that will be used in our price-management platform for eCommerce.

-New features are geared towards automations and, in our pletform, developing them usually involves three different tasks:
+New features are geared towards automations and, in our platform, developing them usually involves three different tasks:
 1. Implementing an interface to configure the user's preferences.
 2. Implementing API endpoints to retrieve data such as result examples.
-3. Implementing asyncronous tasks that apply the changes to our clients' stores.
+3. Implementing asynchronous tasks that apply the changes to our clients' stores.

 This is the workflow that we tried to replicate in this task.
 The theme is forex analysis, and we will require you to implement an API call to retrieve currencies from the database,